 There are some great apps out there for tracking progress and recording your workouts.
 Feel free to take advantage of those!
 We only ask that you let others enjoy their cardio high or yoga Zen by refraining from loud, distracting conversations on your phone in our club.

 Be courteous to the members and staff around you when it comes to phone use and/or filming/photography.
 Some of them weren’t planning on starring in a video today, so we ask that you keep the other gym goers out of your feature film.
-And when you are in a class, please keep your phone on mute.
+And in the parts of our gym where privacy and safety is a priority—the locker rooms, restrooms, Childcare, and Kidz Klubs—film and photography are strictly prohibited.
+Finally, we ask that when you are in a class, you politely keep your phone on mute

 Audio and visual equipment is for everyone to enjoy!